knguyenOS/College-Apartment-Network-Design/README.md

 All switches are **rack-mountable** and housed in **server rack** per floor.
 - Each floor contains an intermediate distribution frame (IDF) room for housing the server rack
-- Core equipments, including servers, core switches, and routers are centralized in a 24U server enclosure located in the main distribution frame (MDF)
+- Core equipment, including servers, core switches, and routers are centralized in a 24U server enclosure located in the main distribution frame (MDF)
 - Network devices are organized using blank keystone patch panels, Cat5e/Cat6 cables, and RJ45 connectors, enabling clean, scalable cabling layouts.

 To serve authentication and addressing needs:
-- Two Dell PowerEdge R240 servers run Active Directory and DHCP foridentity management, DHCP, VLAN-based traffic segmentation.
+- Two Dell PowerEdge R240 servers run Active Directory and DHCP for identity management, VLAN-based traffic segmentation.
 - These servers are backed with RAID support and can be expanded as needed.

-## Scalable Infrastructure Design
+# Scalable Infrastructure Design
 Each floor's server rack contains 7U of available space after fitting switches, patch panels, and UPS.
 - Allows for the addition of switches, monitoring equipment, or storage arrays.